 How much does it cost?

 You must sign up for a minimum 3 months of this program at a minimum of 10 hours per month as there is resource planning involved.

 There you have it folks - the new REW Retainer program.

 If you are constantly innovating and would like to avoid both the estimates and production queue's and can commit to a minimum monthly development budget - this is the program for you!

 One last note - to our largest, most advanced dedicated developer clients - I will be reaching out to you personally.
-Chances are, you likely are now candidates / qualify for promotion to "REW Enteprise" which comes with additional benefits such as VP and CEO consulting, greater discounts on longer term contract, yearly (instead of monthly) resource blocking / allocation and if you provide technology for all your agents (and subdomains), receive a brand new platform every 3 years,.
+Chances are, you likely are now candidates / qualify for promotion to "REW Enteprise" which comes with additional benefits such as VP and CEO consulting, greater discounts on longer term contract, yearly (instead of monthly) resource blocking / allocation and if you provide technology for all your agents (and subdomains), or receive a brand new platform every 3 years.
 You know who you are - let's chat soon!